schlae/graphics-gremlin/README.md

 The FPGA test board reads the raw RGBI, HS, VS, DE and CLK signals that are given to the DVI transmitter and displays the output using its own HDMI output.

-The code is heaviily based on the [HDMI_FPGA](https://github.com/dominic-meads/HDMI_FPGA/) project by Dominic Meads.
+The code is heavily based on the [HDMI_FPGA](https://github.com/dominic-meads/HDMI_FPGA/) project by Dominic Meads and runs on Vivado 2023.

 # The Graphics Gremlin - a Retro ISA Video Card